Can Cats be Emotional Support Animals?

 Breeds of Cats That Qualify for ESA Status

 There are no breed restrictions for cats that can be qualified as an ESA.
-Any cat can be a therapy cat for people who qualify for an Emotional Support Animal Letter from CertaPet.
+However, we do want to bring notice to therapy cats, therapy cat registration, and therapy cat certification.

 Best Cat Breeds for ESA Letters